 You can avoid all this extra expense and worry to your family simply by ensuring you make a legal Will.

-- Who you would appoint to be your executor/s;
+- Who will you appoint to be your executor/s;

-- Who you would appoint as backup executor/s if your first choice were deceased or unable to act on your behalf;
+- Who will you appoint as alternative executor/s if your first choice were deceased or unable to act on your behalf;

 - Who will be the beneficiaries in your Will;